 - 1. The property shall obtain all necessary permits including but not limited to Site Plan and Design Review, and Geologic Hazards Review by the Planning Division, a right-of-way permit from the Development Services Division, and all necessary permits from the Building Division.
 (P, DS, B) - 2.
-In addition to street trees, the applicant shall assure one tree is planted (or retained) a within 10 feet of the right-of-way or within the right-of-way for every 35 feet of lineal frontage on Miller Street and 4th Avenue and one shrub is planted (or retained) for every 4 feet of frontage in the same location. - 3.
-The applicant shall assure three trees are planted (or retained) and 20 shrubs are planted (or retained) within 20 feet of the Casady House property line and the locations which boarder the subject site. - 4.
-The applicant shall minimize the retaining wall height to 3 1⁄2 feet at maximum height, and use rock, brick, or concrete with finishing; or mortared or stacked true masonry or stone that was traditionally quarried in the area. - 5.
-All of the proposed homes and site development shall comply with the regulations set forth by the Guidelines for New Construction Oregon City Historic Districts.
+House number #2 on the submitted site plan shall be removed from the site, and the proposed cottage home development shall consisted of five (5) cottages total.(P) - 3.
+In addition to street trees, the applicant shall assure one tree is planted (or retained) within 10 feet of the right-of-way or within the right-of-way for every 35 feet of lineal frontage on Miller Street and 4th Avenue and one shrub is planted (or retained) for every 4 feet of frontage in the same location.
+(P) - 4.
+The applicant shall assure three trees are planted (or retained) and 20 shrubs are planted (or retained) within 20 feet of the Casady House property line and the locations which boarder the subject site.
+(P) - 5.
+The applicant shall minimize the retaining wall height to 3 1⁄2 feet at maximum height, and use rock, brick, or concrete with finishing; or mortared or stacked true masonry or stone that was traditionally quarried in the area.
+(P) - 6.
+All windows and door shall be made of wood.
+(P) - 7.
+All double doors shall be French style doors.
+(P) - 8.
+Second story windows shall be rectangular on shape and not exceed the door height plus a one foot transom.
+(P) - 9.
+No roof cutouts shall be permitted on any of the proposed cottages.
+(P) - 10.
+No retaining walls shall exceed 3 1⁄2 feet within the front of any home.
+(P) - 11.
+All tiered retaining walls shall have a spacing of two feet between tiers.
+(P) - 12.
+Not vertical siding shall face the public streets.
 (P)

 - a.
-Retaining and structural walls shall be minimized; to be faced or finished in stone, mortared basalt, or concrete, and not exceed 3 1⁄2 feet, to complement the Canemah Neighborhood. - b.
-Concrete foundations shall have a natural, parged or painted finish. - c.
-Exposed foundations shall be site screened with vegetation if concrete or masonry exceeds 31⁄2 feet, or if pilings or posts are 11⁄2 feet above grade. - d.
-A minimum of 5 shrubs and groundcover shall be installed along the façade of the front porch. - e.
-Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - f.
+The house shall be reposition on the site so the proposed home meets the setback standards of the underlying zoning district. - b.
+Retaining and structural walls shall be minimized; to be faced or finished in stone, mortared basalt, or concrete, and not exceed 3 1⁄2 feet, to complement the Canemah Neighborhood. - c.
+Concrete foundations shall have a natural, parged or painted finish. - d.
+Exposed foundations shall be site screened with vegetation if concrete or masonry exceeds 31⁄2 feet, or if pilings or posts are 11⁄2 feet above grade. - e.
+A minimum of 5 shrubs and groundcover shall be installed along the façade of the front porch. - f.
+Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - g.
 Skylights shall be installed in inconspicuous roof slopes and skylights shall be mounted close to the roof plane, and not visible from the right-of-way.